Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 $ mv ~/.vagrant.d/boxes/nexus9300v.9.3.7/ ~/.vagrant.d/boxes/cisco-VAGRANTSLASH-nexus9300v
 ```

-At this point you could start using the box manually, but we will be
+At this point you could start using the box manually, but we will be leveraging
-leveraging netsim-tools to do most of the hard lifting for us.
+netsim-tools to do most of the hard lifting for us.
+You might also want to copy
+the box folder `~/.vagrant.d/boxes/cisco-VAGRANTSLASH-nexus9300v` back to
+`/vagrant` in case you ever need to `vagrant destroy` you Ubuntu VM.

 ## Using netsim-tools